arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.12.16
+Boss Monster is a cool dungeon building card game.
+The goal of the game is to build up a strong dungeon that attracts and kills heroes (so a bit of a paradigm shift from the classic RPG).
+Each turn, you draw a "room" card which can be used to add to your dungeon.
+Then, a few heros are drawn.
+Heros are distributed to dungeons based on certain characteristics of the dungeons.
+If your dungeon kills a hero, you get a point (first to 10 wins).
+Otherwise, you get wounded (5 wounds and you lose).
+There are a bunch of other intricacies involving spell cards and room types/effects and whatnot; suffice it to say that the game gets suprisingly (but not overly) strategic as the dungeons start to grow.
+Lastly, can't forget the awesome card designs - classic 8bit RPG goodness.
+Learned about this game from Simon the Hag, and got it from Matt (thanks ~).

 ### 11.10.16
 You can get awesome hand-crafted metal posters from [displate.com](https://displate.com/).